NusaibaS/Real-Time-Mask-Detector/README.md

 1-Face recognition library - `pip3 install face_recognition`

-2-Keras, OpenCv, Matplotlib (There is tons of "how to install" tutorials out there.)
+2-Keras, OpenCv, Matplotlib (There are tons of "how to install" tutorials out there.)

 # How to Run

-If you want to train your own model.
-You have to download dataset and locate it to directory of train.py.
+If you want to train your own model, you have to download dataset and locate it to directory of train.py.
 If you want to use pretrained model, download model and lacate it same folder.

 1- `python3 train.py`